 Construct Validity.
-The construct validity of our study relies on the correctness of the measures and measurement procedure.
-The only issue is the influence of renaming on construct validity.
 Although the output of semistructured merge in the presence of renaming is not satisfactory (cf. Fig. 9), it still allows us to detect conflicts properly and to incorporate them in our data.
-A problem is that the number of conflicting lines of code may be estimated too low, because the renamed element is not considered (cf. Fig. 9).
+A threat to construct validity is that the number of conflicting lines of code may be estimated too low, because the renamed element is not considered (cf. Fig. 9).
 However, after code inspection we found that this fact is negligible for our conclusions.